-EXTERNAL SOURCES
+9. EXTERNAL SOURCES

 There are a number of external sources of help and assistance.
-Advice can be obtained from: Andrea Adams Trust Helpline (re: Bullying)
+Advice can be obtained from the following and other similar organisations:

+Andrea Adams Trust Helpline (re: Bullying)

 British Association for Counselling;

 Citizens Advice Bureaux

-Commission for Exaction & Harman Bights
+Commission for Equality & Human Rights

-Commission for Equality & Human Rights Lesbian and Gay Employment Rights
+Lesbian and Gay Employment Rights

 Samaritans

 Stonewall

+BIS

+UCU Colleges and Universities Support Network